.

 In addition to the existential cookies, which are used to display the website properly, there are also functional and analytical cookies, which are intended to help the website operator to better tailor its offer to the user and generate more customers or interested parties.
 Of course, the website operator is responsible for the DSGVO-compliant design of the cookie consent banner.

-A cookie banner must meet several legal requirements to comply with data protection laws, such as the GDPR and the TTDSG.
+A cookie banner must meet several legal requirements to comply with data protection laws, such as the GDPR and the TDDDG.
 These include:

 1. Transparently inform about the use of cookies and their purposes: Users should be informed about which cookies are set, what data they collect and for what purposes they are used.